TheQMLGuy/Neural-Network-Visualiser/README.md

 4. **Robust to outliers**: Use Huber or Log-Cosh loss
 5. **Compare configs**: Log multiple observations to the table

+> ⚠️ **Curve Shape Warning**: The small Curve Fitting panel may distort the target function's appearance due to aspect ratio compression. **Use the fullscreen button (⛶)** to see the true shape of both the target and network output!

 ## 🛠️ Technologies

 - **Pure JavaScript** - No external dependencies
 - **Canvas API** - For all visualizations
 - **CSS3** - Modern styling with glassmorphism

+## ❓ FAQ

+### Why can it process 1000s of epochs per second?

+The visualizer is extremely fast because:

+1. **Tiny Network Size**
+   A 1→8→8→1 network has only **80 weights + 16 biases**.
+Each epoch involves ~1000 floating-point operations.

+2. **Pure JavaScript Math**
+   No DOM updates during the training loop—just array multiplication and addition in tight loops.
+Modern JS engines (V8, SpiderMonkey) JIT-compile this to near-native speed.

+3. **Batch Rendering with requestAnimationFrame**
+   We only redraw the canvas ~60 times per second.
+Between frames, many epochs can complete.
+With step size 1000, you see results of 1000 epochs per visual update.

+4. **Small Dataset**
+   Only 50-100 training points sampled from the target function.
+No file I/O, no data loading.

+5. **No GPU Overhead**
+   For networks this small, CPU is actually faster than GPU due to data transfer overhead.
+GPU shines for networks with millions of parameters.

+**Real-world neural networks** with millions of parameters and millions of training examples take much longer—hours to weeks on specialized hardware!

 ## 📄 License